DSpace-Labs/DSpace7RestTutorial/exercise2.md

 The HAL browser does not yet pass authentication status to requests that modify data, so this exercise will stop here.

-Future modifications will enable more functionality through the browser.
+As the DSpace REST code evolves, more Create/Update/Delete functionality will become available through the HAL browser.

+Note: the exclamation point in the HAL Browser is the mechanism that will be used to invoke POST/DELETE/PUT operations.

 {% include nav.html %}